andreamouraud/EE417_take_away/web/report/report.md

 - Reset the database
 - Populate the database

-In the accessed with a single account, that cannot be removed nor changed:
+It is accessed with a single account, that cannot be removed nor changed:

 | Email        | Password  |
 |--------------|-----------|